|

 • Oil Leaks

-1) Subaru WRX STi Turbo Failures
+1) Turbo Failures

 With stock boost it’s pretty uncommon for the turbo to give out before 125,000+ miles.
 Add in more and more boost and the turbo likely won’t last as long.
 Some may hold up for 100,000+ miles.
 Other EJ257 turbos may let go earlier than 50,000 miles.
 It’s not a perfect science, but the general point remains.

-2) Subaru EJ257 Internal Engine Problems
+2) Internal Engine Problems

 Yet again, this is another one of the EJ257 problems that’s most common on modded engines.
 Ringland issues are a hot topic and there have been some lawsuits regarding that (along with other internal failures).
-It’s never fun to think about WRX STi engine failures, and we believe they are slightly blown out of proportion.
-EJ257 internal engine failures are still an important topic, though.

 A good friend of our blew up an EJ255 WRX and EJ257 STI with a tune and bolt-on mods.
 It’s safe to say he wasn’t an expert and made some errors, so we take those failures with a grain of salt.
 However, it is a reminder that the EJ engines aren’t the most forgiving around.
 Small tuning mistakes, pushing things too far, etc. can lead to costly consequences.

-3) EJ257 STI Oil Leak Issues
+3) Oil Leak Issues

 Fortunately, there aren’t any major design flaws with the Subaru EJ257 that cause oil leak problems.
 It is, however, a common issue on many cars and engines in general.
 We’re mostly including this topic since many WRX STI engines are 8+ years old.

 Gaskets, seals, rings etc are often made from rubber or rubber-like materials.
 Over time, they harden, begin cracking, and develop small oil leaks.
 As time passes those oil leaks can become much worse.
-Valve cover gaskets (VCG) are among the most common EJ257 STI oil leaks.
+Valve cover gaskets (VCG) are among the most common oil leaks.

 Oil pans and main seals are a few other areas, but valve cover gaskets appear much more common.
 Anyways, look for these leaks to primarily develop after 8+ years and 100,000+ miles.
 Gasket failures can occur sooner, but it’s usually an age/mileage issue rather than a flaw.

 All that said, the EJ257 can be a reliable engine that provides average longevity.
 Maintenance is one of the big keys as with any engine.
 Use high quality oils, check oil levels, change fluids on time, so on so forth.
-If you plan to tune the WRX STI EJ257 engine then ensure you have a well setup and dialed in tune.
+If you plan to tune them then ensure you have a well setup and dialed in tune.
 When things are done right the Subaru EJ257 can be a reliable and extremely fun engine.

 Similar Posts